ZEPBOUND- tirzepatide injection, solution

 The safety and effectiveness of ZEPBOUND have not been established in pediatric patients.

-In ZEPBOUND clinical trials, 226 (9%) ZEPBOUND-treated patients were 65 years of age or older, and 13 (0.5%) ZEPBOUND-treated patients were 75 years of age or older at baseline.
+In a pool of two fixed dose ZEPBOUND clinical trials (Study 1 and Study 2), 226 (9%) ZEPBOUND-treated patients were 65 years of age or older, and 13 (0.5%) ZEPBOUND-treated patients were 75 years of age or older at baseline.

 No overall differences in safety or effectiveness of ZEPBOUND have been observed between patients 65 years of age and older and younger adult patients.